 What is Bitcoin?

-It has a limited supply of 21 million Bitcoins that will ever exist.
-The more people have it, the higher the price will go because the number of available bitcoins remains 21 million.
-Since, Bitcoin is better form of money than the current financial system, it constantly attracts new people.
-Basically, Bitcoin is designed to preserve its value over time or be a reliable store of value.
+Bitcoin has limited supply of 21 million bitcoins.
+The more people have it, the higher the price will go because the number of available bitcoins remains the same.

 Traditional currencies like USD, slowly drop in purchasing power.
 This is because central banks print money out of thin air.
 Remember that 10 years ago, you could have bought more things for the same amount of money, right?
 This is the exact reason why the anonymous Satoshi Nakamoto created Bitcoin.
 To provide a form of currency which doesn’t lose value over time and is available to all people in the world.